logjxn/ISOx/README.md

 I distro-hop a lot across laptops, tablets, Pis, and spare hardware.
 Manually visiting each project's download page, picking a mirror, and copy-pasting checksums to verify against every time got tedious enough that I started skipping the verification step entirely.
 This poses an integrity risk (modified ISOs, corruption, etc.), so I built a tool that automates the whole pipeline and makes verification the default, and not an extra step.

+Furthermore, I simply love Linux.
+It's been my daily driver ever since I discovered it, and I want to see it continue to grow.
+I hope this tool makes getting started with Linux a little faster, easier, and safer for anyone who wants to use it.

 ## Features

 - **Config-driven distro support** - supported distros are defined in `distros.json`, not hardcoded, meaning adding a new distro is a json entry, not a code change.